-- All young people should be made aware of the grounds Centrepoint uses for terminating a service through the Welcome handbook, service information, occupancy agreement and various policies.
+- All young people should be made aware of the grounds Centrepoint uses for terminating a service through the Welcome handbook, service information, occupancy agreement or various policies.

 - When terminating a service, for whatever reason, staff should follow these policies and procedures as appropriate:

-- Rent arrears
+- Rent arrears,

-- Warnings and evictions
+- Warnings, Notices and evictions,

-- Possession proceedings
+- Possession proceedings,

-- Abandonment
+- Abandonment,

-- Leaving a service
+- Leaving a service,

-- Moving on
+- Moving on,

-- Anti-social behaviour
+- Anti-social behaviour.

 - All young people and learners should be made aware of the appeals procedure if they are unhappy with the process.

 - When terminating a service, staff should inform young people and learners of how to access advice and other services in the community.
 Standard templates are to be used when issuing warnings, evictions and rent arrears letters.

-- Move on from accommodation services should be addressed with each young person early on through keyworking.
+- Move on from accommodation services should be addressed with each young person early on through key working.
 The process should be explained to young people at the assessment, and translation is to be made available where necessary.